fourchain40/fitness_project/README.md

 ./gradlew run

 When prompted to log in, use one of the accounts already present in the database.
+Use:

+Email: alice@example.com

+Password: pass123